 Generally, in each year, most of our premiums are from insurance that has been written in prior years.
 As a result, the length of time insurance remains in force, which is also generally referred to as persistency, is a significant determinant of our revenues.
 A lower level of persistency could reduce our future revenues.
-Our annual persistency rate was 83.9%, 77.7% and 80.2% at December 31, 2017, 2016 and 2015, respectively.
+Our annual persistency rate was 77.5%, 84.9% and 83.9% at December 31, 2019, 2018 and 2017, respectively.
 The factors affecting the persistency of our insurance portfolio include:

-- the level of current mortgage interest rates compared to the mortgage interest rates on the insurance in force, which affects the incentives of borrowers we have insured to refinance; - the amount of equity in a home, as homeowners with more equity in their homes can generally more readily move to a new residence or refinance their existing mortgage; - the rate at which homeowners sell their existing homes and move to new locations, generally referred to as housing turnover, with more rapid economic growth and stronger job markets tending to increase housing turnover;

-- the mortgage insurance cancellation policies of mortgage investors along with the current values of the homes underlying the mortgages in the insurance in force; and - the cancellation of borrower-paid mortgage insurance mandated by law based on the amortization schedule of the loan, which generally occurs sooner the lower the note rate of the insured loan.
+- the level of current mortgage interest rates compared to the mortgage interest rates on the insurance in force, which affects the incentives of borrowers we have insured to refinance; - the amount of equity in a home, as homeowners with more equity in their homes can generally more readily move to a new residence or refinance their existing mortgage; - the rate at which homeowners sell their existing homes and move to new locations, generally referred to as housing turnover, with more rapid economic growth and stronger job markets tending to increase housing turnover; - the mortgage insurance cancellation policies of mortgage investors along with the current values of the homes underlying the mortgages in the insurance in force; and - the cancellation of borrower-paid mortgage insurance mandated by law based on the amortization schedule of the loan, which generally occurs sooner the lower the note rate of the insured loan.

-Mortgage interest rates have remained at near historic lows since the financial crisis, but may rise in response to expected future changes in monetary policy by the Federal Reserve.
-Some portion of our insured portfolio may still be able to refinance at the current level of mortgage rates, which may reduce our future revenues.
+Although in 2019 mortgage interest rates decreased, generally mortgage interest rates have risen from the near historic lows experienced in the wake of the 2007-2008 financial crisis, and may continue to rise in response to future changes in monetary policy by the Federal Reserve.
 If interest rates rise, persistency is likely to increase, which may extend the average life of our insured portfolio and result in higher levels of future claims as more loans remain outstanding.